tdebarochez/jacasr/README.md

 API
 -----

-Take a look at [documentation](http://tdebarochez.github.com/jacasr/).
+For the full API, take a look at [documentation](http://tdebarochez.github.com/jacasr/).

 License
 -------